<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 None of the clothing worn next to a worker's skin should include materials that may melt, such as nylon or acetate.
 If these materials are exposed to the extreme heat of an arc flash, they can melt onto a worker's skin and remain, causing extreme burns.
 Natural fibers (such as cotton) are the best choice for these underlayers.

-While AR equipment is meant to protect workers from burns, arc flashes can also cause other serious hazards: powerful blasts of pressure, loud bursts of sound, and sprays of molten metal or shrapnel.
-As such, additional protection may be needed to keep workers safe from other kinds of injury.
+While AR equipment is meant to protect workers from burns, arc flash protection also involves addressing other hazards: powerful blasts of pressure, loud bursts of sound, and sprays of molten metal or shrapnel.
+As such, additional arc flash equipment may be needed to keep workers safe from secondary injuries.

 Determining Appropriate PPE Levels